Thompson Sampling

 To make this more concrete let’s imaging we our trying to improve click through on the homepage of a website.
 Imagine we

-In a classic A/B test, if we had three algorithms A, B and C (assuming C is the current control experience) you would randomly assign users to one of the three algorithms and then measure the click through rate (CTR) for each algorithm once the experiment has ran for the pre-decided time (likely based on a power calculation)
+In a classic A/B test, if we had three options A, B and C (assuming C is the current control experience) you would randomly assign users to one of the three options and then measure the click through rate (CTR) for each option once the experiment has ran for the pre-decided time (likely based on a power calculation)

 However, in a multi-armed bandit